jaredcoderman/code-jam/user-stories.md

 As a user
 I want to be able to search for projects
 So that I can find one to join [ DONE ]

+As a user
+I want to be able to request to join a project
+So that I can be a part of a team [ IN PROGRESS ]